51³Ô¹ÏÍøºÚÁÏ

 Did You Know?

-The state with lowest average public school student-teacher ratio is Puerto Rico, with 10:1.
+The state with lowest average public school student-teacher ratio is District Of Columbia, with 11:1.
 The county with the lowest average public school student-teacher ratio is Newton County, AR with 4:1.